abhisheklalnediya/can-nokia-health/README.md

 # can-nokia-health
-Suppoprit functions for connecting to nokia health api, baisc auth, provisioning and notification.
+Utils functions for connecting to nokia health api, baisc auth, provisioning and notification.